akshala/iqb-assignment/README.md

   #### q1.py
-    To run the python script type the following on the terminal: python q1.py -i input_file -o output_file
+    To run the python script type the following on the terminal: python q1.py -i input_file -o1 output_rna_file -o2 output_protein_file
     Input file : DNA.fa
-    Output file : q1_output.fa
+    Output file : q1_rna_output.fa, q1_protein_output.fa
 The DNA sequence is extracted from the input fasta file.
 All the Ts are converted to Us and the corrresponding RNA sequence is made.
-Then the genetic coding table is used in the first reading frame to translate to the corresponding protein sequence.
-The protein sequence is written in the output fasta file.
+The RNA sequence is written in the output RNA fasta file.Then the genetic coding table is used in the first reading frame to translate to the corresponding protein sequence.
+The protein sequence is written in the output protein fasta file.

  #### q2.py
     To run the python script type the following on the terminal: